llm-bible/llm-bible.github.io/_publications/ghosh2024mitigating.markdown

 bibkey: ghosh2024mitigating
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2405.15683v1"}
-tags: ['Prompting', 'Multimodal Models', 'Training Techniques', 'Applications']
+tags: ['Training Techniques', 'Multimodal Models', 'Prompting', 'Applications']
 ---
 Recent interest in Large Vision-Language Models (LVLMs) for practical applications is moderated by the significant challenge of hallucination or the